tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/iOS 接入指南/接口文档_intl_en.md

 - `identifier`: category object ID.
 - `actions`: action object group included in the current category.
 - `intentIdentifiers`: identifiers that can be recognized by Siri.
-- options: category characteristics.
+- `options`: category characteristics.

->!The notification bar has the event click feature, which is only supported in versions later than iOS 8.0.
-For iOS 8.0 or earlier versions, this method will return null.
+> !
+The notification bar has the event click feature, which is only supported in iOS 8.0 and later.
+For versions earlier than iOS 8.0, this method will return null.

 #### Sample code